 - a.
-Out of class without a hall pass - b.
+Signing in and out is the expectation. - b.
 The parking lot (without permission) anytime during the school day - c.
 Loitering on parking lot before classes in the morning and after school - d.
 PE corridor and gym, except during PE classes or as assigned by a faculty/staff member - e.
 Teachers' workroom - f.
 Weight room (at any time of day or night) without direct supervision of an adult - g.
 Basketball or Baseball locker room (unless you are a member of a team that is readying for a game or practice)